pondersource/peppol-php/README.md

   * Know-Your-Customer implementation, showing ability to check sender identity against two or three different national company registries.
   * re-signs and forwards SMP registrations on behalf of whitelisted receivers.

-5. Odoo integration
+5. Nextcloud integration
-  * the leading open source self-hostable bookkeeping system Odoo already supports composing and parsing machine-readable UBL (Peppol-like) invoices, but it does not yet support sending and receiving them via Peppol's SOAP-based AS4 protocol.
+  * the leading open source self-hostable personal cloud system Nextcloud does not yet support sending and receiving them via Peppol's SOAP-based AS4 protocol.
-  * we will package the sender and the receiver modules as Odoo modules, directly installable for existing Odoo self-hosters from the Odoo app store.
+  * we will package the sender and the receiver modules as a Nextcloud app, directly installable for existing Nextcloud self-hosters from the Nextcloud app store.
   * demo the integration and the full sender-to-receiver flow in a screencast.